maureen-zhang/Pyrolitics/README.md

 ## Index (File Map)

-This GitHub repository is divided into the following folders.
-They are described below in the general logical order that you should access them to understand the project.
+This GitHub repository is organized into the following key files, listed in the general order recommended for understanding the project:

-- get_data.ipynb
+- `get_data.ipynb`
+  Downloads all necessary datasets from a shared Google Drive folder and prepares them for analysis.

-- Pyrolitics.ipynb
+- `Pyrolitics.ipynb`
--- These analyses serve as the foundation for further machine learning modeling and risk assessment in this project.
+  Contains exploratory analysis, feature engineering, and initial statistical modeling.
+These analyses lay the groundwork for subsequent machine learning and wildfire risk assessment.

 ## Conclusion
 In this project we introduced panal data strucnture